 The Unitary Patent (or more formally European Patent with Unitary Effect) will be a single patent right across all participating states of the European Union which can be renewed by a single renewal fee payable to the EPO.
 It may be enforced across all of the participating states by a single action in the Unified Patent Court.
 Considerable cost savings can be made, both at the grant stage and in ongoing official renewal fees, by choosing the Unitary Patent route compared to a wide national validation programme on the same European Patent.

 The Unitary Patent was created by two European Union (EU) Regulations.
 They will not have effect until the companion Unified Patent Court Agreement (UPCA) comes into effect.
-That requires its ratification by at least 13 states currently including UK, France and Germany.
+That requires its ratification by at least 13 states currently including the three EU countries by number of validations of European Patentees in 2007 (UK, France and Germany).
+However the role of UK is expected to be replaced by the Netherlands or Italy (which have ratified), on 1 January 2021, following expiry of the transition period of the UK leaving the EU.

 A Unitary Patent can be obtained through application via the European Patent Office (EPO).
 The normal EPO filing, examination and opposition procedure will apply.